Francisco-Novoa/SimpleWeather/README.md

 ### Instalation

-- The application uses gatsby as framework, so long as that program is installed the rest is as simple as
+- The application uses gatsby as framework, so long as that program is installed the rest is as simple as cloning the repository and
 - > npm install
 - > npm start